Resident Advisor Selection

 - Applications will open mid-fall semester.

-- RA candidates will be notified of their status to join to Resident Advisor Leadership JU 201 class in the spring.
+- Following interviews, candidates will be notified of their status to join a Resident Advisor Leadership JU 201 class in the spring

-- Spring semester - All candidates chosen for the class will complete a 1 semester, 1 credit course learning more about the RA position, leadership styles, and gain opportunities within Residential Life.
+- Spring semester - All candidates chosen for the class will complete a 6-week, 1 credit course learning more about the position and leadership skills.

 - After the class, RA candidates will be notified and if chosen, placed into their fall RA assignments.